tomking1983/readme-generator-by-TomKing/README.md

 The README has some automatically generated badges for your repo courtesy of [Shields.io](https://shields.io) and will include your profile picture & email from GitHub.

+  ## Usage

+  *Examples for use:*

+  This application would be used to create a professional README file

   ## Credits

   *Credits for any resources or third-party assets used:*